theupdateframework/pep-on-pypi-with-tuf/README.rst

 immediately available for download.
 Unfortunately, there will be problems when many readers and writers simultaneously access the same metadata and distributions.
-That is, there needs to be a way to ensure consistency of metadata and repository files when multiple developers simulaneously change the same metadata or distributions.
-There are also issues with consistency on PyPI without TUF, but the problem is more severe with signed metadata that MUST keep track of the files available on PyPI in real-time.
+That is, there needs to be a way to ensure consistency of metadata and repository files when multiple developers simultaneously update the same metadata or distributions.
+Without TUF, there are also issues with consistency on PyPI, but the problem is more severe with signed metadata that MUST keep track, in real-time, of the files available on PyPI.

-Suppose that PyPI generates a *snapshot*, which indicates the latest version of every metadata except *timestamp*, at version 1 and a client requests this *snapshot* from PyPI.
-While the client is busy downloading this *snapshot*, PyPI then timestamps a new snapshot at, say, version 2.
-Without ensuring consistency of metadata, the client would find itself with a copy of *snapshot* that disagrees with what is available on PyPI, which is indistinguishable from arbitrary metadata injected by an attacker.
-The problem would also occur for mirrors attempting to sync with PyPI.
+Suppose that PyPI generates a *snapshot*, which describes the latest version of every metadata (except *timestamp*), at specified version 1, and that a client requests this *snapshot* from PyPI.
+While the client is busy downloading this *snapshot*, PyPI timestamps a new snapshot at, say, version 2.
+Without ensuring consistency of metadata, the client would find itself with a copy of *snapshot* that is inconsistent with what is available on PyPI: this situation is indistinguishable from arbitrary metadata injected by an attacker.
+The problem would also occur with mirrors that attempt to sync with PyPI.

 Consistent Snapshots